Tinker Bell and the Legend of the NeverBeast: Release

 The film was released theatrically in selected markets including the United Kingdom on December 12, 2014.
 In the United States, it had a limited theatrical release, opening on January 30, 2015, at the El Capitan Theatre for a 13-day engagement, and was released direct-to-video on March 3, 2015.

 Reception

 Box office

 Overseas, the film grossed $31,178,525.

 Critical reception

-Review aggregator Rotten Tomatoes reports an approval rating of 75% based on 20 reviews, with an average rating of 5.59/10.
-The critical consensus reads, "Tinkerbell and the Legend of the Never Beast sprinkles enough fairy dust to lift this predicable yet excellently crafted tale to fantastical new heights."
-Metacritic reports a 52 out of 100 rating, based on 5 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 5 critics, indicating "mixed or average" reviews.

 Cancelled sequels

-In addition to Tinker Bell and the Legend of the NeverBeast, Disney also had plans for a seventh and eighth film.
+In addition to Tinker Bell and the Legend of the NeverBeast, Disney also had plans for a seventh film.
 In 2014, The Hollywood Reporter stated that the seventh film was cancelled due to story problems.
 The title of the film and the release date was unknown.
-Disneytoon Studios was shut down on June 28, 2018.
+Additionally, the production studio of the film series, Disneytoon Studios, was shut down on June 28, 2018.